epfl-dlab/GoogleTrendsAnchorBank/README.md

 query_switzerland = t.new_query("Switzerland")
 ~~~

-And you will have the two queries in a universal scale!
+And you will have the two queries in a universal scale.
-Your output is a pandas DataFrame that looks like this:
+Your output is a Pandas DataFrame that looks like this:

 ~~~
 (query_switzerland)